Search String

 The Amiga verion of Operation Wolf was programmed by Christophe Gomez.
 Marc Djan converted the graphics, Jean Baudlot converted the music, and Patrick Sigwalt converted the sound effects.

-Amiga Operation Wolf and Operation Thunderbolt were distributed on 2x 3.5" 880kB DD diskettes.
-Neither were installable to hard disk drive.
+Amiga Operation Wolf was distributed on 2x 3.5" 880kB DD diskettes.
+It was not installable to hard disk drive.

 Operation Wolf Commodore 64 1988